-Each day begins with the students gathering in a circle for Morning Meeting, in which math, language and science topics are covered informally.
-The class observes the weather, talks about what month and day it is, and marks the date on a calendar.
-The class always says the pledge and the monthly character trait might be discussed during this time.
+Each day begins with the students gathering for Morning Meeting, in which math, language, social studies and science topics are covered informally.
+The class observes the weather, talks about what month and day it is, and participates in group discussion.
+The monthly character trait might be discussed during this time.

 Early in the year, reading skills are practiced with classroom read aloud books.
 As the year goes on, students move into one-on-one reading instruction using the SRA Basic Reading Series and the Houghton-Mifflin sight reading series.
-Students also use the online program Reading Eggs for additional practice in phonics, sight word skills and comprehension.
+Students also use the online programs Teach Your Monster To Read and IXL for additional practice in phonics, sight word skills and comprehension.